 Most people have been told they should drink 6 to 8, 8-ounce glasses of water each day.
 That’s a reasonable goal.
 However, different people need different amounts of water to stay hydrated.
 Most healthy people can stay well hydrated by drinking water and other fluids whenever they feel thirsty.
 For some people, fewer than 8 glasses may be enough.
-Other people may need more than 8 glasses each day.
+Other people may need more.

 Even some caffeinated drinks (for example, coffee, tea, and soda) can contribute a little to your daily water intake.
 A moderate amount of caffeine (400 milligrams) isn’t harmful for most people.
 Here are the caffeine amounts found in popular drinks:

 - 12 ounces of soda: 30 to 50 milligrams

 - 8 ounces of green or black tea: 30 to 50 milligrams